TheJJ/ceph-cheatsheet/README.md

 ceph health detail
 ceph pg repair $pgid  # e.g. 1.2b, from the health detail
 ```

+If this doesn't work, try restarting the primary OSD of this PG.
+Otherwise, have a look at the primary OSD log file and dig deeper...

 To enable automatic repair of placement groups, set config option:
 ```